fleet-pond/fleet-pond-app/docs/help.md

 ### Gallery

-The gallery tab shows you details about the current photo competition and a gallery of photos from the previous photo competition.
+The gallery tab shows you a selection of photos captured by the members of the Fleet Pond Society.

 ![Screenshot of gallery tab][screenshotGallery]

-Click the links to visit pages with more information about the photo competitions.

-View the images from previous photo competitions with as a slideshow or a list using the button at the bottom of the text.
+Images can be viewed as a slideshow or as a list using the button at the bottom of the text.

 ### Info